SoftBank-backed Vir Biotechnology's shares tumble in market debut

-(Reuters) - Shares of SoftBank-backed Vir Biotechnology Inc (VIR.O) plunged nearly 19.3% on their debut on Friday, adding to the gloom in the IPO market following WeWork’s failed attempt to list on the stock market.
+Oct 11 (Reuters) - Shares of SoftBank-backed Vir Biotechnology Inc plunged nearly 19.3% on their debut on Friday, adding to the gloom in the IPO market following WeWork’s failed attempt to list on the stock market.

 Shares opened at $16.15 giving the biotech firm a market capitalization of $1.77 billion.